WavesWho/WavesWho/README.md

  ━━━━━━━━༻❁༺━━━━━━━━

-• Name : Waves / Arithia
+• Name : Waves / ECHO

-• Pronouns : Any, [Commonly : She/her]
+• Pronouns : Any, [Commonly : He/Him]

 • I don't mind being cuddled/hide, but I do NOT like being humped if you are a stranger and not a close friend.
   You can interact with me, I don't bite.
 If you want to chat, **please whisper.
 I'm usually offtab.**